 Hot water.
 Our shift to a hot water system will ultimately use electricity instead of natural gas to heat the water that heats our buildings.
 Not only can electricity be produced from a renewable resource – thanks to our campus’s solar power plant and other off-site solar power programs and partnerships – hot water does not need to be heated to the same boiling levels as steam, making it more efficient and safer to maintain.
 It saves energy, takes advantage of renewable resources, reduces our reliance on fossil fuels, and reduces our water use since steam will no longer be lost to the atmosphere or escape from our aging infrastructure.

-This project will be disruptive to highly trafficked areas throughout central campus and will involve taking building systems offline for a couple of days to upgrade them to work with the new system.
+This project involves road and sidewalk closures and requires some building systems to be taken offline for a couple of days while the mechanical rooms are upgraded to work with the new system.
 Project managers from Design and Construction Management are working with our campus community on an individualized basis to schedule construction so that it impacts research, students or other programs to the least degree possible.

 To get the latest news, sign up for the Big Shift e-newsletter.